 Alternative Gift Program

 The Board of Outreach Ministries holds two Alternative Gift Markets each year, one before and one after Thanksgiving, to showcase some of our outreach programs and enable people to purchase alternative gifts ("donation gifts").
 Instead of shopping for the perfect gift for a special person in your life, you can make a donation to a particular charity in honor of that person.
 Your gift brings joy to many!
-At our Alternative Gift Markets, and throughout the year, you can purchase alternative gifts for future gift giving occasions.
+At our Alternative Gift Markets, and throughout the year, you can purchase alternative gifts for birthdays, holidays, or any future gift giving occasions.